Fuzss/forgeconfigapiport/README.md

 #### Via Curse Maven
 Alternatively you can use the Curse Maven to include this library in your workspace.
 (Note: project name is merely a descriptor, you should be able to choose it freely; project id is found in the info box of a project page, file id is found at the end of the file url) This is how adding a Curse Maven dependency is generally done:

-Since the Curse Maven generally isn't aware of any maven dependencies, you might have to add those manually, too.
+Since the Curse Maven generally isn't aware of any maven dependencies, you have to add those manually.
 They are only required within your workspace, in a production environment those dependencies are shipped with Forge Config API Port.
 ```groovy
 repositories {
     mavenCentral()